A unique opportunity to become involved in pioneering work with pre-teen girls!

 Training Taster Day – come see if this is for you!

-Training taster day in London on Sunday July 16th 10am – 5pm.
+Training taster day in Sheffield on Wednesday 27th September 10am – 5pm.
 This session will be an opportunity for you to meet both of us and give you a flavour of the training and help you decide if this work is right for you at this time in your life.
-The taster session will be held at in north London NW5.
-To secure your place book below or send a cheque for £40 to Rites For Girls (email email@example.com for address) and we will send you confirmation details.
+To secure your place book below (or send a cheque for £40 to Rites For Girls; email email@example.com for address) and we will send you confirmation details.

 ‘Rites for Girls’ International Facilitator Training starting November 2017